oliinykm99/gmx-st-dashboard/README.md

 ## Overview

 The GMX V1 Dashboard is designed to provide insights and visualizations for the GMX V1 protocol.
-It fetches data via APIs or other sources, processes it, and presents it in a user-friendly interface using Streamlit.
+It fetches data via GraphQL, processes it, and presents it in a user-friendly interface using Streamlit.

 ## Features